Welcome to Day 29 of #100daysofenrichment and thank you for joining us on this journey!

 These puzzles are truly adaptable – there really is no limit to how they can be adapted to suit different puzzling levels.
 But, they are also incredibly simple so can be used when very little equipment is available, and when space and time are tight.

 I love to use these puzzles when waiting around with a dog, for example at seminars, classes and workshops.
-Keeps ’em busy and engaged, and prevents boredom.
+Keeps ’em busy and engaged, and prevents boredom and frustration.

 Because of the home made nature and variable materials used in these, it’s best to supervise your pet carefully when they have access to this puzzle.